 Nelson Farm trail (Silver trail, 3.7 miles)

-Opening mid-summer 2012.
-This new scenic trail will extend from the bridge on the Trout Brook trail through much of the north half of the park, ending near Willow Falls.
-The trail will pass through a wide variety of habitats including river bottom, wetlands, prairie areas, mature oak forest and old growth white pines.
-The trail will lead to a breathtaking vista on the north side of the lake.
+This new scenic trail extends from the bridge on the Trout Brook trail through much of the north half of the park, ending near the Willow Falls.
+The trail passes through a wide variety of habitats including river bottom, wetlands, prairie areas, mature oak forest and old growth white pines.
+The trail leads to a breathtaking vista on the north side of the lake.
 The terrain varies and includes some very steep hills.

 Oak Ridge trail (Brown trail, 1.1 miles)